citybound/citybound/game/transport/README.md

 ## Implementation Philosophy

+* Simulation goal: trips are successful often enough and efficient enough to power all economic transaction realistically
 * All kinds of traffic are "vessels/bodies moving along the edges of a transport network graph"

 ## Implementation Decisions